Picasso, Magritte feature in Christie's February auctions

 Magritte's "Les chasseurs au bord de la nuit" (The hunters at the edge of night), 1928, was part of an exhibition of the painter's works at the Museum of Modern Art in New York and has an estimated value of 6-9 million pounds, Christie's said.

-The Picasso is the centerpiece of an Impressionist and Modern Art Evening Auction on February 4 while the Magritte is in The Art of The Surreal Auction on the same day.
+The Picasso is the centrepiece of an Impressionist and Modern Art Evening Auction on February 4 while the Magritte is in The Art of The Surreal Auction on the same day.

 "This stellar sale presents international collectors and institutions with rare opportunities to acquire exceptional works with illustrious provenance by key impressionist and modern masters," Jay Vincze, Christie's International Director and head of its Impressionist and Modern Art Department, said in the release.